25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Chicken Tagine with Preserved Lemon & Olives

 This dish represents everything wonderful about traditional Moroccan dishes.
 Chicken pieces braise slowly with onion, garlic, saffron, ginger, and turmeric until tender, then get finished with briny green olives and strips of preserved lemon peel.
 The combination creates layers of flavor—earthy spices, bright citrus, and salty olives—that make this one of the best Moroccan dishes you’ll find on nearly every menu.
+This must-try Moroccan food is a staple you cannot miss.

 You’ll find reliable versions at local “tanjia/tagine” counters throughout medina restaurants.
 When ordering, ask for “djaj bel hamd mraquad w zitoun” and request fresh cilantro or parsley on top.
 If you love tartness, ask for extra preserved lemon.
 This budget to mid-range option often appears as a daily special.
 Pair it with khobz (round bread) and Moroccan mint tea for the full experience.